iamecks/EPSS-Wiki/EPSS/WebFormDesigner.md

 JSON (JavaScript Object Notation) is a standard file format that uses text to communicate data objects to array data types.
 We assume that user have a basic understanding on how to create and modify this file format.

 ## File Structure
-The file is divided into two section
+The file is divided into two sections

 Metadata:
 - title